The 5 Best RV Toilets – Quality, Comfort, Performance

 • Rough-in: 11 inches

 In summary, if you want the best Dometic 320 series toilet model, pick the one with a seat height of 18.5 inches and a hand sprayer.
 White is also my favorite.
-It comes with a 2-years warranty.
+It comes with a 2-year warranty.

-Dometic 320 vs Dometic 310 Series
+Dometic 320 vs. Dometic 310 Series

 Factor Dometic 320 Dometic 310